 with Anne Walter

-Our Facilitator, Anne Walter: Seeking to be a bridge-builder between cultures, religious traditions and communities, Anne has served in interfaith, social justice and peace-focused ministry for over 30 years.
+Seeking to be a bridge-builder between cultures, religious traditions and communities, Anne Walter has served in interfaith, social justice and peace-focused ministry for over 30 years.
 As a student of His Holiness the Dalai Lama, she was honored to serve as the Chair of Engaging Compassion, His Holiness’ multi-day visit to Louisville in 2013.
-Anne is the Director of Drepung Gomang Center for Engaging Compassion and a Certified Teacher of Compassion Cultivation Training© (CCT) of Compassion InstituteTM and Stanford University.
+Anne is the Director of Drepung Gomang Center for Engaging Compassion and a Certified Teacher of Compassion Cultivation Training© (CCT) of the Compassion InstituteTM and Stanford University.

 DGCEC is a 501 (C) (3), Non-profit Organization.

 Tashi Gomang Dharma Center is a Non-profit Religious Organization.